 - If you would like to return to the Circuit Tools app without opening a file, you will have to manually switch between the Files and Circuit Tools apps.

 This is the easiest method of loading data into the Circuit Tools iOS application.
 Our recommended hardware is the RAVPower FileHub Plus - Model RP-WD03 or the RAVPower FileHub Plus - Model RP-WD007 (other card readers must be readable from third-party applications).

 Tap the Rav Power option to load data from a wireless SD card reader.
 Once you have located the file you would like to use, tap on the file to view a preview of it.

-Within the preview screen, information on file length, number of laps, best lap time and detected circuit are displayed across the bottom of the screen, allowing the correct file to be chosen more easily.
-If there is a corresponding video associated with the file, it will also be displayed within the preview screen.
+In the preview screen, you will see information on file length, the number of laps, the best lap time and the detected circuit displayed across the bottom of the screen.
+This makes it easier to choose the correct file.
+If there is a corresponding video associated with the file, it will also be displayed on the preview screen.
 To play the video in preview mode, tap the video screen once.
 To skip through the video in 5% increments, swipe to the left or right across the video window.